Lying in state: United States

-Lying in state in the United States is the rare honour either authorized by a congressional resolution or approved by the congressional leadership, when permission is granted by survivors, to a deceased member of government (or former member) whereby his or her remains are placed in the rotunda of the United States Capitol in Washington, D.C. for public viewing.
+Lying in state in the United States is the rare honour either authorized by a congressional resolution or approved by the congressional leadership, when permission is granted by survivors, to a deceased member of government (or former member) whereby their remains are placed in the rotunda of the United States Capitol in Washington, D.C. for public viewing.
 The casket is guarded by members of the six branches of the United States armed forces.
 By regulation and custom, only presidents, military commanders, justices of the Supreme Court, and members of Congress are granted the honour of lying in state.

 It differs from lying in honour in that individuals lying in state have guards of honour representing each branch of the U.S. Armed Forces, while individuals lying in honour have the U.S. Capitol Police as civilian guards of honour.
 Six Americans have lain in honour, beginning in 1998.
 In 2005, Rosa Parks became the first woman to lie in honour in the United States Capitol.

 Except for presidents and former presidents, the honour is not automatic.
 Not all those entitled to the honour have it accepted by their survivors.
 The first leader to receive this honour was Henry Clay, former Speaker of the House of Representatives, when he died in 1852.
 Since then, the honour has been extended to 36 people, including 12 presidents and four unknown soldiers, representing U.S. service members who have died without their remains being identified.
 Harry Truman, Richard Nixon and their families declined services at the Capitol.
 To date, most of those who have lain in state have done so upon the catafalque constructed for the funeral of Abraham Lincoln.
 Those who have lain in honour have been borne on other biers.